Remember to always consult a doctor before making any major changes to your health regimen, and never take any medication without medical guidance.

 Unfortunately, the seemingly endless battle with these symptoms can cause many recovering addicts to relapse.
 Whether someone breaks their sobriety in an effort to foster sleep, as a coping mechanism to deal with insomnia, or as a result of poor judgment caused by sleep deprivation, it’s no surprise that it’s a slippery slope.
 Recovery is an arduous journey in itself, and it can feel nearly impossible for someone who’s going night after night without adequate rest.

-It’s also worth noting that recent research suggests that not only does substance abuse sometimes lead to problems sleeping, a lack of sleep can actually increase a person’s risk for substance use and abuse.
+It’s also worth noting that recent research suggests that not only does substance use sometimes lead to problems sleeping, a lack of sleep can actually increase a person’s risk for substance use and use.

 Stopping The Cycle: Getting Your Sleep Back On Track